10 Steps To Take When Your Pet Has Cancer

 There are several types of therapies used to treat cancer in companion animals.
 These include surgery, chemotherapy, radiation therapy, and immunotherapy.
 For some cancers, treatment will consist of a single type of therapy, while others may require combination therapy (2 or more different therapies).

 In an effort to test newer (and hopefully more effective) forms of therapy, you may be asked to enroll your pet in a clinical trial.
-The purpose of these trials is to learn more about the specific type of treatment (that may be of value to humans and other pets with cancer), as well as hopefully providing a benefit to your pe
+The purpose of these trials is to learn more about the specific type of treatment (that may be of value to humans and other pets with cancer), as well as hopefully provide a benefit to your pet.

 4. Find a Veterinary Oncologist

 When your pet is diagnosed with cancer, you may be uncertain about the choices presented to you.
 Just as we do in human medicine, get a second opinion from a board-certified veterinary oncologist.
 This may confirm a chosen course of treatment or open up new options for your pet.

 The Veterinary Cancer Society has a helpful website, offering resources for pet owners, including a "Find a specialist in your area". www.vetcancersociety.org

 The American College of Veterinary Internal Medicine has a website with a section for pet owners. www.acvim.org